PandaPandaPanda/coursera-crawler/README.md

 - Management
 - Data Analytics

-The top coutses that gives one tangible benefits are mostly about
+The top coutses that give one tangible benefits are mostly about
 - Entrepreneurship
 - Coaching
 - Computer Science